Department of Chemistry

 Admission Requirements

 In addition to satisfying the University-wide graduate admission requirements, applicants must have earned a Bachelor of Arts or a Bachelor of Science degree from an accredited university and a minimum grade point average of 3.0 (on a 4.0 scale) in upper-division and graduate work, preferably in Chemistry or Biochemistry.
-Applicants must submit scores from the Graduate Record Examination (GRE) with their application.
-When GRE scores are used to determine admission, applicants will be compared to applicants with similar socioeconomic backgrounds.
-Starting for Fall 2024 admission cycle, GRE test scores will no longer be required.
 At least two letters of recommendation from persons familiar with the applicant’s undergraduate (and graduate, where applicable) scholastic record, together with a meaningful statement of research interests and career goals (250–500 words) and a curriculum vitae, must be sent to Graduate Admissions at the same time application is made for admission to UTSA.

 Degree Requirements